juepi/PIO-ESP32-Template/README.md

 ## WiP v1.4.0
 - Support new ESP32-C6 (Mini) boards using Espressif IDF v5.x release (**NOTE:** creates 250kB larger firmware binaries probably due to new features like WPA3 and IPv6!); this is WiP, mostly untested (no hardware yet)
-- moved Upload-settings (OTA/wired) to common `[env]` section in `platformio.ini`
-- changed default 4MB partition scheme for ESP32-C6 to maximize available flash for application (~1.9MB instead of ~1.3MB); this minimizes available SPIFFS to 132kB
+- changed default 4MB partition scheme for ESP32-C6 to maximize available flash for application (~1.9MB instead of ~1.3MB); this minimizes available SPIFFS partition to 132kB
+- Added option to reset ESP after configurable network downtime / broker unreachability (see `wifi-config.h`)
+- During a net outage, try to recover with a `wifi-down()` and `wifi-up()` when WiFi is disconnected
+- Minor improvement in `MqttConnectToBroker` function